Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 ## Giving Consumers What They Want

 Globally, interest in environmental harm and sustainable goods has been [rising steadily from 2015 to 2021](https://www.worldwildlife.org/publications/an-eco-wakening-measuring-awareness-engagement-and-action-for-nature).
-In Europe, a [2020 Eurobarometer poll](https://europa.eu/eurobarometer/surveys/detail/2228) found that 50% of consumers indicate that the reason they purchase a new device is due to either performance issues or non-functioning software, and [8 in 10 consumers](https://europa.eu/eurobarometer/api/deliverable/download/file?deliverableId=72255) believe manufacturers should be required to make it easier to repair digital devices.
+In Europe, a [2020 Eurobarometer poll](https://europa.eu/eurobarometer/surveys/detail/2228) found that 50% of consumers indicate that two reasons they purchase new devices are performance issues and non-functioning software, and [8 in 10 consumers](https://europa.eu/eurobarometer/api/deliverable/download/file?deliverableId=72255) believe manufacturers should be required to make it easier to repair digital devices.

 Free Software already gives consumers what they want, but most don't know it yet.
-Transparency makes lightweight, highly performative software a reality, even on much older devices, while user autonomy ensures the right to repair when applications stop functioning.
+Transparency in code makes lightweight, highly performative software possible, even on much older devices, while user autonomy ensures the right to repair when applications stop functioning.

-In fact, the Blue Angel criteria for desktop software recognize the critical role of transparency and user autonomy in sustainable software design.
-From 2021-2023, the KDE Eco project "Blauer Engel Für FOSS" (BE4FOSS) had the goal of collecting and spreading information about the [Blue Angel criteria](https://www.blauer-engel.de/en/productworld/resources-and-energy-efficient-software-products) for software among developer communities.
-In 2022, KDE’s popular PDF and universal document reader [Okular](https://okular.kde.org/) became the [first ever Blue Angel eco-certified software](https://eco.kde.org/blog/2022-03-16-press-release-okular-blue-angel/)!
-The BE4FOSS project culminated with the KDE Eco handbook "Applying The Blue Angel Criteria To Free Software", which you can read [here](https://eco.kde.org/handbook/).
-KDE's Sustainable Software goal has continued this work by developing [emulation tools](https://eco.kde.org/blog/2024-02-20-sok24-wayland_support_kdeecotest/) like [KdeEcoTest](https://eco.kde.org/blog/2024-02-20-windows-kdeecotest-support/) to measure software's energy consumption in KDE's [KEcoLab](https://eco.kde.org/blog/2024-03-28-sok24-energy-measurement-lab/).

 {{< container class="text-center" >}}